Last Updated: May 11th, 2026 | Trusted by over 10,400 Candidates

 Hi, I’m David.

-The Criteria Cognitive Aptitude Test (CCAT) is a widely used pre-employment assessment that measures cognitive skills like problem-solving, learning speed, and critical thinking.
+The Criteria Cognitive Aptitude Test (CCAT) is a common pre-employment assessment that measures cognitive skills like problem-solving, learning speed, and critical thinking.
+The test's most notable feature is its strict time limit.

 The actual test (as well as this CCAT practice test) begins with three numerical questions.